-3.3 Business Management (continued) Indicators Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective Pursues and secures grant opportunities or funding sources with low interest rates.
+3.3 BUSINESS MANAGEMENT Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective (1) Fulfills the criteria for Level 3 and additionally: Manages the budget and serves as a strong business leader who guides purchasing decisions, determines the intended return on investment (ROI) for all technology implementations, and fosters good relationships with vendors, potential funders and other key groups.
+Pursues and secures grant opportunities or funding sources with low interest rates.
 Pursues and secures cost reduction or cost shifting measures to fund technology initiatives.
+Demonstrates knowledge of funding sources available to the district and appropriately leverages them to meet district and programmatic goals.
+Develops and manages budgets, both annually and long-range.
+Understands and applies principles of total cost of ownership (TCO) and value of investment (VOI) of technology initiatives.
 Makes effective purchasing decisions following relevant laws, policies and guidelines.
 Understands and applies basic financial and accounting principles and processes and all regulatory guidelines applicable to district funds.
 Directs, manages and negotiates with vendors and business partners.
 Directs, coordinates and ensures implementation of all tasks related to selection and purchasing (e.g., RFPs, purchasing guidelines).
+Develops and manages budgets, but often requires prompting, assistance and/or oversight.
+Understands and applies principles of TCO and VOI of technology initiatives only on sporadic occasions.
+Purchasing decisions are often proven to be undervalued solutions.
 Directs, manages and negotiates with vendors and business partners, but often requires prompting, assistance and/or oversight.
 Participates in tasks related to selection and purchasing (e.g., RFPs, purchasing guidelines), but often requires prompting, assistance and/or oversight.
-Directs, manages and negotiates with vendors and business partners, but often requires prompting, assistance and/or oversight Participates in tasks related to selection and purchasing (e.g., RFPs, purchasing guidelines), but often requires prompting, assistance and/or oversight.
+Does not effectively develop and manage budgets.
+Fails to understand and apply principles of TCO and VOI of technology initiatives.
+Purchasing decisions are regularly proven to be undervalued solutions.
+Directs, manages and negotiates with vendors and business partners, but often requires prompting, assistance and/or oversight.
+Participates in tasks related to selection and purchasing (e.g., RFPs, purchasing guidelines), but often requires prompting, assistance and/or oversight.